Alfresco/docs-alfresco/content-services/5.2/config/repository.md

 > **Note:** Any properties that you set on a file are saved with the current version of a file, and written to the Version History after a major update; for example, when a new file is uploaded.
 This means that if you save properties in version 1.0, they are saved in the Version History of version 1.1.

 To change this behavior, you can set `cm:autoVersionOnUpdateProps` to true.
-See [VersionHistoryNode API]({% link content-services/5.2/develop/api-reference.md %}#versionhistorynode-api) for more information.
+See [VersionService API]({% link content-services/5.2/develop/reference/java-foundation-ref.md %}#versionservice) for more information.

 -   **[Making all content versionable](#making-all-content-versionable)**
 Edit the contentModel.xml file to enable versioning for all content in the repository.